tsuki-lang/tsuki/spec.md

 )  # 3
 ```

-Note that the last statement *must* be an expression statement, as the statement must have a result.
+Note that the last statement *must* be an expression statement, as the `do` expression must have a result.

 ## `if` expressions